gem5-X/gem5-X-NMC/README.md

 cd /mnt
 ```

-In that terminal you can execute the applications generated using the softwareStack support.
+In that terminal you can see and execute the applications generated via the softwareStack support.
 ```
+ls
 ./<name_of_application>
 ```